someonesocial/unleashed-chaos/DEV-DIARY.md

 Dev diary

+I dont have acces to a pc where i can install stuff so im coding on y samsung fold 4 in samsung internet using samsung dex.
+Enviorment is github codespaces. works great actually

 Initial prompt:

 I want to create two websites that are complete opposites of each other.
 They are called Eternal Void and Unleashed Chaos.
 Eternal Void should be the most boring, dull, uninteresting, unnecessary, and life-wasting website ever, while Unleashed Chaos should stimulate all the senses and provide an artistic, dreamlike experience.
 It should be highly interactive, leaving visitors gasping for more.